simone-lungarella/java-foundamentals/java-book/src/packages.md

 ### Importing an Entire Package

-If you need to use multiple classes from the same package, you can import all of them at once using the `*` wildcard.
+If you need to use multiple classes from the same package, Java allows to import all of them at once using the `*` wildcard, although it is considered bad practice.

 ```java
 import java.util.*;